piyushsrivas/caesar_cipher/README.md

 🚀 How It Works?
 This project uses:
-ASCII values of characters
+ASCII values of characters,
-Modular arithmetic for wrap-around (Z → A)
+Modular arithmetic for wrap-around (Z → A),
-Separate handling for uppercase and lowercase letters
+Separate handling for uppercase and lowercase letters.

 Technologies Used:
-Python 3
+Python 3,
-ASCII character manipulation
+ASCII character manipulation,
-Basic cryptography concepts
+Basic cryptography concepts.